Making Pork Loin Carnitas is a great way to use up a pork loin. The leaner cut of meat gets fall-apart tender in a spicy and savory braising liquid.

 - Sear the pork loin on each side, about 4 minutes per side, until a crust has formed.

-- Place the lid on the Dutch oven, or cover the casserole dish with foil, and place in the preheated oven for 2-3 hours.
-When you can pull apart the pork with a fork, it is done.
+- Place the lid on the Dutch oven, or cover the casserole dish with foil, and place in the preheated.
+Cook until pork is tender enough to be pulled apart with a fork, about 1.5 to 2 hours.

 - Taste and add salt and pepper if desired, but I often find that the canned chipotles add enough seasoning.